 why you rock

-Half a minute leaves no time for modesty, but you don’t want to sound cocky either.
+Half a minute leaves no time for modesty, but you don’t want to sound arrogant.
 Just lay out the facts of why you bring more value to an organization than your similarly qualified peers.
+Highlight your qualifications, professional experience and (perhaps most importantly) your passion for what you do.

 a memorable hook